Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa vs. Georgia Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's game between the Iowa Hawkeyes (27-6) and the Georgia Lady Bulldogs (22-11) at Carver-Hawkeye Arena has a projected final score of 76-66 based on our computer prediction, with a favored Iowa squad coming out on top.
-Game time is at 3:00 PM ET on March 19.
+Sunday's game features the Iowa Hawkeyes (27-6) and the Georgia Lady Bulldogs (22-11) clashing at Carver-Hawkeye Arena in what is expected to be a lopsided matchup, with a projected 77-65 win for heavily favored Iowa according to our computer prediction.
+Tipoff is at 3:00 PM ET on March 19.

-The Hawkeyes are coming off of a 95-43 win against SE Louisiana in their last outing on Friday.
+The Hawkeyes enter this matchup on the heels of a 95-43 victory against SE Louisiana on Friday.

 Iowa vs. Georgia Game Info